JaimeHenaoChallange/opcion5-cronjob-python/README.md

   Loads and validates environment variables required for the CronJob.
 It ensures that all necessary variables (e.g., `ARGOCD_API`, `ARGOCD_TOKEN`, `SLACK_WEBHOOK_URL`) are set.

 - **`argocd_client.py`**:
   Provides functions to interact with the ArgoCD API.
 It includes methods for listing applications, syncing them, and checking their health.
+It also handles errors gracefully and logs detailed information about failures.

 ---